Yesterdays (1933 song)

 "Yesterdays" is a 1933 song about nostalgia composed by Jerome Kern with lyrics by Otto Harbach.
 They wrote the song for Roberta, a musical based on the novel Gowns by Roberta by Alice Duer Miller.
-"Yesterdays" was overshadowed by the musical's more popular song, "Smoke Gets in Your Eyes", which was a number one hit for the Paul Whiteman orchestra.
+"Yesterdays" was overshadowed by the musical production's more popular song, "Smoke Gets in Your Eyes", which was a number one hit for the Paul Whiteman orchestra.